A Comprehensive Guide to Self Storage

 - Files and documents

 - Tools and equipment

 - Boats and trailers

-You aren't allowed to store any goods that are illegal, stolen, inflammable, explosive, toxic, hazardous, perishable, will attract vermin or that are a risk to the property of any person e.g. gas, chlorine, acid, paint, petrol and anything that can leak.
+You aren't allowed to not store any goods that are illegal, stolen, inflammable, explosive, toxic, hazardous, perishable, will attract vermin or that are a risk to the property of any person e.g. gas, chlorine, acid, paint, petrol and anything that can leak.

 Don’t store any goods that are illegal, stolen, inflammable, explosive, toxic, hazardous, perishable, will attract vermin Vor that are a risk to the property of any person (e.g. gas, chlorine, acid, paint, petrol and anything that can leak.)

 Storing your vehicles at self storage facilities can be a really cost-effective way to keep them safe until you want to use them again.
 You can store cars, boats, trucks, vans, caravans, motor homes, jet skis, motorbikes and trailers, and rest assured they’re being protected by electric perimeter fencing, coded gates and CCTV.